zionbuilder/zionbuilder/readme.txt

 17. ZionBuilder online library

 == Changelog ==

+= 1.2.1 2020-12-08 =
+* Internal Feature: allow setting default value for repeater field
+* Improved: Add message when there are no saved gradients
+* Improved: Added allow Html in title fields in editor mode
+* Improved: Icon element markup in editor mode
+* Improved: demo mode
+* Improved: icon tab set normal default
+* Fixed render classes on positioning the counter element
+* Fixed accordions element not showing in page when first added
+* Fixed Box shadow inset applies even if it is set to no
+* Fixed heading align option not responsive
+* Fixed custom classes not applying to various elements

 = 1.2.0- 2020-12-07 =
 * Added custom PHP option for custom HTML element